ankdeshm/dynamo_disaag_serving_gke/03-cluster-deployment.md

 ## 📝 Phase 3: Cluster Deployment (Toolkit)

 In this phase, you will use the **Google Cloud Cluster Toolkit** binary (`gcluster`) to deploy the GKE cluster configured for NVIDIA Dynamo.
-This blueprint is specifically designed to provision the necessary A3 Ultra GPU nodes and networking for high-performance AI workloads.
+We will be using a custom blueprint (`gke-a3-ultragpu-dynamo.yaml`) that is pre-tuned for Disaggregated Serving on A3 Ultra nodes, including the necessary configurations for Flex-Start/DWS.

 ### 1\.
 Download and Build the Toolkit